persman96/katacoda-scenarios/dhall/intro.md

-# New Scenario Template (Your Title Here)

-A brief introduction to Dhall.
+# A brief introduction to Dhall

-This is a mostly empty template.
-To create your own first scenario, duplicate this in your own repo, then modify it as needed.
+Dhall is a programmable configuration language.
+Which can be used either as the main configruation langugage or it can be converted to other common formats, such as, json, yaml, etc.

 ## Description